Middle East Technical University Directive for Double Major Programs

 ARTICLE 5 – (1) A double major program is a program independent of the major program the student is enrolled in.

-(2) A double major program is designed by the concerned department, and offered by recommendation of the concerned faculty board, the decision of the Senate and approval of the Higher Education Council.
+(2) A double major program is designed by the concerned department, and offered by recommendation of the concerned faculty board, and the decision of the Senate.

 (3) The curriculum of a double major program incorporates all the courses of the major program of that department.